RDWV/rdwv-docs/deployment/README.md

 # Deployment

-Bitcart is extremely easy to deploy on your own server!
+RedWaves is extremely easy to deploy on your own server!

 We have the minimal requirements ever possible: